26 technology news to start the morning informed of the latest | Technology

 Lifestyle

-Surprising uses of rice beyond drying your phone in the event of a disaster.
+Huawei would be preparing a smartwatch with which you can measure your blood pressure.
 Read the news

-This anti-inflammatory juice prevents a multitude of diseases, according to a doctor, and is very easy to prepare.
+If you are a student, Amazon gives you 5 euros: so you can get them.
+Read the news

+10 surprising uses of the hair dryer in the kitchen Read the news

+These are the most reliable and durable appliance brands according to the OCU.
 Read the news

 Leisure and gaming